LaunchCodeEducation/aws-basics/content/s3/walkthrough/accessing-s3-bucket/index.md

 ![First Bucket Dashboard](pictures/first-bucket-view.png?classes=border)

-Now that you have a general understanding of how and where to access your bucket you are now ready to add a folder containing the build artifacts for a static website.
+Now that you have a general understanding of how and where to access your bucket, you are ready to add a folder containing the build artifacts for a static website.